top-gg/DBL-Tutorials/Tutorials/Java/JDA_VCC.md

 Now's it's time to implement the main function!
 This is the entry point for your bot.
 This tutorial will use runtime parameters to pass in your Discord bot's token.
 Why?
-Because hard-coding a token is very bad practise, and creating a configuration file handler would be too much for this tutorial.
+Because hard-coding a token is very bad practice, and creating a configuration file handler would be too much for this tutorial.

 Add the following code to your bot: